-A self assessment form is required for all work classified as research by the University (including projects deemed to be service evaluation by the NHS, and excluding consultancy projects).
+Ethics self assessment (via either this form or the ethics tab in Worktribe) is required for all work classified as research by the University (including projects deemed to be service evaluation by the NHS, and excluding consultancy projects).

-Please be aware that this form acts as both:
+Please be aware that ethics self assessment acts as both:

 1. The first stage of the University's ethics review process